-A Trip Generation Analysis was completed and reviewed by the Traffic Engineering Division of the Public Works Department (Swanson Engineering, Inc. 2022).
-It was determined that the Project has been designed in accordance with City development standards, and appropriate standard conditions of approval have been assigned to the Project.
+A Trip Generation Analysis was completed and reviewed by the Traffic Engineering Division of the Public Works Department (Cornerstone 2022), along with the proposed site plans.
+It was determined that the project has been designed in accordance with City development standards, and appropriate standard conditions of approval have been assigned to the project.
 The conditions include the dedication and improvement of streets, traffic control measures during construction, pedestrian access, and the payment of impact fees.
-Therefore, the Project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
+Therefore, the project would not conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.